gravitational/teleport/rfd/9999-passwordless.md

   (attestation roots available at the [FIDO Metadata Service]( https://fidoalliance.org/metadata/))

+(Roots retrieval, if dynamic and not canned, should warn of any changes in the CAs, detecting potential PKI attacks.)

 It is important to consider the tradeoffs of a fixed set of passwordless roots and its interaction with existing WebAuthn attestation settings.